akoskm/akoskm.github.io/_posts/2020-02-06-testing-implementation-details.md

 ### Am I testing the right thing?

-During my studies we were *obsessed* with coding challenges.
+During my studies, we were *obsessed* with coding challenges.
 I came across this site called [Coderbyte](https://coderbyte.com/) that hosts such challenges and realized how well it represents this idea of what to test.

 The UI immediately creates the right separation.
 The panels from left to right represent the requirements, the software, and the tests.